Satyalla42/Satyalla42/README.md

 - 🛠️ Working with Python, SQL (MySQL), Pandas, and REST APIs
 - ⚙️ Building automated workflows, ETL pipelines & custom data tools
 - 📊 Creating insights with clean data and simple visualizations
-- 🎓 Currently in a Data Science Bootcamp @ WBS (focus: data engineering & cloud)

-**Recent Projects**
+- 👩🏽‍💻  Currently working as a Customer Success Engineer @ Flip **Recent Projects**
 -  📈 Investing Insights: Building a Flask dashboard powered by a data engineering pipeline using AWS (EC2, RDS), PostgreSQL, and yfinance to track financial data for stocks, ETFs,    and crypto.
 - 🎧 *Moosic*: Clustering Spotify songs with K-Means to auto-generate playlists